leopph/graphics-api-tests/README.md

 These can be toggled using macros.
 See *main.cpp* for more details.

+The demo also demonstrates the use of true immediate independent flip in a borderless window.

 ## D3D11
 The D3D11 test implements
 - independent flip true immediate support for windowed swap chains (replacing exclusive fullscreen mode)